yonassss23/archa/README.md

 - Street name search with suggestions provided
 - Map View of search results availble
-- Filtering of Parking Meter depedning on availablity of Credit Card or Tap and Go
+- Filtering of Parking Meter depending on availability of Credit Card or Tap and Go
 - Dark Mode capabilites for users to access during different times of the day
 - Parking Meter details display with link to map